jahilldev/component-elements/packages/reactement/README.md

 }
 ```

-Slots values can be either primitive strings, or full HTML structures, as seen above.
+It's important to note that **slot keys will be normalised into camelCase**, for example: `slot="MySlot"` will be access via `mySlot` in your component's props. `preactement` will do it's best to handle all common casing conventions, e.g kebab-case, snake_case and PascalCase.
+Slot values can be either primitive strings, or full HTML structures, as seen in the example above.

 ## Options